 Outro

-The only other thing I dreaded other than the snow was going back up to Lake 4662.
-But we had to regain the 800′ we lost on the way down to Upper Garfield Mountain Lake.
-Alas, a first-world problem.
+Other than the snow, the only thing I dreaded was returning to Lake 4662.
+So we had to regain the 800′ lost going down to Upper Garfield Mountain Lake.
+It’s a first-world problem, after all.

 This place was so pretty that I didn’t want to leave.
 Had I known how beautiful the lake basins were, I would’ve considered hauling up the overnight gear.
 But we’d also need to head out before Sunday’s downpour.